1938 Central American and Caribbean Games

-The fourth Central American and Caribbean Games were held in Panama City, the capital city of Panama at Estadio Juan Demóstenes Arosemena.
+The fourth Central American and Caribbean Games were held in Panama City, the capital city of Panama at Estadio Olímpico Nacional.
 These games were held 3 years after the last games, this was to get the games back to the year they should have been, after a 5-year break on the previous games.
 The Games were held from 5 February to 24 February 1938.
 They included 1,216 athletes from ten nations, competing in sixteen different sports.